evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Standard_Range/_index.md

 Tesla Model Y Standard Range has four battery options with different specifications.
 Below you see how this affects range and charging.
 ### CATL LFP Europa/China market

 The high-capacity battery has a gross capacity of 60 kWh and a net usable capacity of 55 kWh, providing an 5 kWh buffer (8.3%) for battery protection.
+With a nominal voltage of 340 volts, the system is classified as a 400-volt battery system, aligning with industry standards.
 The Lithium-Ion battery uses [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 430 km (267 miles), with an energy consumption rate of 12.8 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.